AndyPermaRobotics/dart_mqtt_client/README.md

-# How we modified this package
+# How we modified the orginal mqtt_client package

 The original package had a problem with uncaught SocketExceptions.
 We could not catch them in code with try and catch blocks, therefore we added a runZonedGuarded function to catch them in the `SynchronousMqttServerConnectionHandler` class.